poshecamo/PassenGen/README.md

 - Option to save the password encrypted locally
 - See password strength score
 - View password creation date and recommended rotation date
+- Automatic check if the generated password is found in known data breaches (powered by Have I Been Pwned).

 ### CLI Mode with Arguments